The Dangers of Codependency

 - Accept the fact that they are not to blame for their loved one’s addiction

 - Establish a more assertive attitude in the context of their relationship

-Psychiatric treatment also allows for exploration of the origins of the self-esteeem issues that have contributed to codependency.
-Patients leave with a plan to apply what they’ve learned into their relationships.
-This enables them to take a more positive and active role in their loved one's recovery and continued sobriety.
+Psychiatric treatment also allows for exploration of the origins of the self-esteem issues that have contributed to codependency and allow the partner to leave with a plan to apply what they’ve learned into their relationships.